Greatest TV Cliffhangers of All Time

 Bottom line: Most "Mad Men" fans will tell you that the real cliffhanger in the series was at the end of season four, when protagonist Don Draper impulsively marries his secretary.

 They're wrong.
-There's something about the way season five ends that really takes your breath away when we see Don walk into a bar and order an Old Fashioned.
-Then the two women walk up to him and ask him if he's alone.
+There's something about the way season five ends that really takes your breath away.
+We see Don walk into a bar, order an Old Fashioned and two women walk up to him and ask him if he's alone.

-It's a credit to Jon Hamm as an actor that he conveys everything we need to know in the look he gives them.
-And we're left to wonder about his reply and the implications.
+It's a credit to Jon Hamm as an actor that he conveys everything we need to know in the look he gives them — mostly the inherent cynicism that imbued his character throughout the series.

 Episode: "The Dearly Beloved" (Season 2, Episode 24)